 - icing (confectioners’/powdered) sugar for dusting

+- Mix the streusel.
 Sift the flour into a large mixing bowl.
 Add the butter cubes and granulated sugar.
 Using your fingertips, work the ingredients to form large crumbs.
 Transfer half of the streusel into a separate bowl and set aside.
 Knead the crushed digestive biscuits or graham crackers into the other half of the crumbs.

+- Layer the streusel and blueberries.
 Press the biscuit-crumble mixture into the bottom of the prepared baking tin (pan).
 Then add the frozen blueberries in a single layer and sprinkle with the brown sugar.
 Top with the streusel previously set aside.

+- Bake the blueberry streusel bars.
 Bake for 30 to 35 minutes, until the streusel look golden brown.
 Place on a baking rack to cool for 30 minutes.

+- Cut into squares.
 Use the overhanging foil as handles to lift the blueberry streusel bars out of the baking tin (pan).
 Place on a cutting board and slice into 9 squares.
 If desired dust with icing (confectioners’/powdered) sugar.
 Consume within 3 days and store in the fridge.